| Name | clumppling JSON |

 # Clumppling

-This is the GitHub repository for the program ***Clumppling*** (CLUster Matching and Permutation Program that uses integer Linear programmING), a framework for aligning clustering results of population structure analysis.
+This is the GitHub repository for the program ***Clumppling*** (CLUster Matching and Permutation Program that uses integer Linear programmING), a framework for aligning mixed-membership clustering results of population structure analysis.

 **There are two ways to run *Clumppling*.**

-1. You can run it **remotely** on the server, which does not require downloading or installing the program locally.
+1. You can run it **remotely** on the server, which **does not require downloading or installing** the program locally.
 The remote version provides the core functionalities of the program.
-Check out the [Remote Version](#Remote-Version) section.
+Check out the [Remote Notebook](#Remote-Notebook) section.

 2. You can download and install the Python package onto your local machine and run the program **locally**.
 The local version provides an extended list of functionalities (see [the pdf Manual](Clumppling_Manual.pdf) for details).
-Check out the [Local Version](#Local-Version) section.
+Check out the [Local Installation](#Local-Installation) section.

 ---